wpieters/wpieters.github.io/content/posts/gellmann-amnesia/index.md

 And it feels like no one is thinking 5–10 years down the line.

-I've said it before, but if we don’t invest in and mentor the next generation of hackers, how exactly are we planning to maintain, improve, or build anything worth using?
-The talent pipeline dries up, and people capable of pushing real technologic boundaries disappear.
+I've said it before, but if we don't invest in and mentor the next generation of hackers, how exactly are we planning to maintain, improve, or build anything worth using?
+The talent pipeline dries up, and people capable of pushing real technological boundaries disappear.
 Or even worse for the vibe-coding tech bros; the pipeline of people capable of building and training future AI models you rely on, are built by less equipped individuals.

 Bill Gates once paraphrased futurist Roy Amara, saying: